Variational Gibbs State Preparation on NISQ devices: Introduction

 The goal of this work is to propose a \ac{VQA} that efficiently prepares Gibbs states on \ac{NISQ} computers, employing the free energy as a (physically-motivated) objective function.
 This requires the evaluation of the von Neumann entropy~\cite{Bengtsson2006}, which is generally hard to obtain from a quantum register.
-In contrast to some of the currently employed \acp{VQA}~\cite{Riera2012, Wu2019, Chowdhury2020, Zhu2020, Wang2021, Shtanko2021, Sagastizabal2021, Warren2022}, which employ truncated equations to approximate it, we directly estimate the von Neumann entropy, without any truncation and with an error solely dependent on the number of shots, using sufficiently expressible ans\"atze capable of preparing the Boltzmann distribution.
-Our \ac{VQA}, in fact, is composed of two ans\"{a}tze: a heuristic, shallow one that prepares the Boltzmann distribution, for a given temperature; and another one, possibly designed with a problem-inspired approach, which depends on the Hamiltonian, while being independent of the temperature.
+In contrast to some of the currently employed \acp{VQA}~\cite{Riera2012, Wu2019, Chowdhury2020, Zhu2020, Wang2021, Shtanko2023, Sagastizabal2021, Warren2022}, which employ truncated equations to approximate it, we directly estimate the von Neumann entropy, without any truncation and with an error solely dependent on the number of shots, using sufficiently expressible ans\"atze capable of preparing the Boltzmann distribution.
+Our \ac{VQA}, in fact, is composed of two ans\"atze: a heuristic, shallow one that prepares the Boltzmann distribution, for a given temperature; and another one, possibly designed with a problem-inspired approach, which depends on the Hamiltonian, while being independent of the temperature.

-The paper is organized as follows: in Section~\ref{sec:GSP}, we present the \ac{VQA} for preparing Gibbs states, as well as briefly mentioning the error analysis of the algorithm along with the \ac{PQC}, with further details found in Appendices~\ref{sec:error_analysis} and~\ref{sec:ancilla_ansatz}; in Section~\ref{sec:results}, we apply the algorithm to the Ising model, using both statevector and noisy simulations, as well as running the algorithm on IBM quantum hardware; and finally, in Section~\ref{sec:conclusion}, we draw our conclusions and discuss future prospects of this work.
+The paper is organized as follows: in Section~\ref{sec:GSP}, we present the \ac{VQA} for preparing Gibbs states; in Section~\ref{sec:results_ising}, we apply the algorithm to the Ising model, using both statevector and noisy simulations, as well as running the algorithm on IBM quantum hardware; in Section~\ref{sec:results_heisenberg}, we apply the algorithm to the Heisenberg model, using both statevector and shot-based simulations; and finally, in Section~\ref{sec:conclusion}, we draw our conclusions and discuss future prospects of this work.